heatblazer/udp-tcp-daemon/README.md

     08.11.2016: started implementation of QWav based on Qt and QFile 08.11.2016: implemented and tested QWav.
 Will use it in the future.
-    10.11.2016: fixed a small bug for the size of files read from XML file
+    10.11.2016: fixed a small bug for the size of files read from XML file 11.11.2016: added udp error packet with samples filled to max 11.11.2016: started implementing the gui context for displaying wav samples.
+    11.11.2016: animation frame of the pointerof the data.
+    11.11.2016: simple concepts for gui`s context.
+    11.11.2016: changed the name of the executable binary.

 ***
 <ilianzapryanov@abv.bg>